7 MIN READ

 • Push plants to around a 30-degree angle.
 If they fail to snap back, stalks are compromised and at a higher risk for lodging.

-Mycotoxins can be produced by Aspergillus, Fusarium and Gibberella pathogens, so proper identification is important so harvest management, grain handling, and storage can be used to minimize the impact.
-If you are unsure as to the type of ear rot, the local extension service office should be able to provide a list of laboratories that can confirm the presence of the pathogen.
+Mycotoxins can be produced by Aspergillus, Fusarium and Gibberella pathogens; therefore, proper identification is important so harvest management, grain handling, and storage can be used to help minimize the impact.
+4,5 If unsure which ear rot is present, the local extension service office should be able to provide a list of laboratories that can confirm the presence of the pathogen.

 Figure 3. (a) Aspergillus ear rot, (b) Diplodia ear rot, (c) Gibberella ear rot.